Last Updated: April 21, 2022

 So how can you run a great winery?
 From setting the right tone to planning long-term goals, we’ve summed up 5 tips for running a successful winery and how you can increase sales at your vineyard.

 Your winery’s infrastructure and equipment are complicated and costly.
 This will require the majority of your effort when designing the space and preparing to open the winery.
-But the tasting room, restaurant, gift shop and any other guest space must be paid similar attention.
-This area is a perfect marketing opportunity for your winery.
+But the tasting room, restaurant, gift shop, and any other guest space must pay similar attention.
+This area is the perfect marketing opportunity for running a successful winery.
 And it must reflect the wine that you’ve made.
 It can also be a serious revenue stream in and of itself.
 If you plan to have guest rooms, event space, and wine clubs, your space must be impeccably designed with the vineyard and land around you in mind.

 Like any alcohol, wine is a heavily regulated industry.
 From how your vines are grown, to the labeling of each bottle, to your winery retail sales and distribution, you must pay careful attention to each step of the process.
 Old World regulatory agencies are a bit more stringent than the United States’ but here, you’ll find plenty of red tape with the production and sale of your wine.

 - Licenses and permissions must be acquired from the Alcohol and Tobacco Tax and Trade Bureau (TTB)

 - The label for the bottle must be approved (also by the TTB)

 - Sales must be tracked and excise taxes must be paid.

 To see the TTB’s full page of winery regulations, click here.

 For more information about labeling regulations, this USA Wine Label Information page is a brief breakdown of the parts of a typical label.